Fairhope Dentist Sealants

 The process of application of sealants is relatively simple and does not warrant any drilling or removal of tooth structure.
 The whole process might take a few minutes for every tooth.
 Sealants are capable of withstanding normal chewing pressures.
 The sealant normally remains intact for 5-10 years and as long as the sealant remains the surface of your tooth will not decay; you may require a second application only after several years after consulting with your dentist.

 Dental sealants and aesthetics

 The existence of sealants in your mouth can be seen by others only if they observe it closely.
 Sealants come in different shades such as clear, white, slightly tinted, etc., and hence cannot be seen while talking or smiling.
 However, you can feel the existence of the sealant with your tongue.

 Dental sealants or Fluoride

 It is not possible to replace fluorides with dental sealants.
 They have to work in conjunction with each other to prevent tooth decay.
-Sealants prevent accumulation of germs and food particles out of the grooves.
+Sealants prevent the accumulation of germs and food particles out of the grooves.

 Cavity filling VS sealant application

 Sealant application is a preventive process whereas filling is the treatment carried out after your tooth is damaged because of tooth decay.
 Filling weakens your tooth because every time filling is done the dentist drills your teeth.
-You can save money, time and discomfort with dental sealants as compared to fillings.
+You can save money, time, and discomfort with dental sealants as compared to fillings.